susumuota/yubikey-setup/README.md

 ## Generate a master key and subkeys

 - Choose the key algorithm, RSA or ECC.
-I chose ECC here.
+I chose ECC.
 - If you use RSA, choose 4096 bits.
-See details [here](https://github.com/drduh/YubiKey-Guide).
+See details [here](https://github.com/drduh/YubiKey-Guide#master-key).
 - If you use ECC, I recommend to use Curve 25519.
 See details [here](https://soatok.blog/2022/05/19/guidance-for-choosing-an-elliptic-curve-signature-algorithm-in-2022/).
-I chose Curve 25519 here.
+I chose Curve 25519.
 - There are 4 types of keys: S, C, E, and A. S is for signing, C is for certification, E is for encryption, and A is for authentication.
 - `gpg` default procedure will generate a master key for S and C, and a subkey for E.
 - We will create a subkey for A later.